ai-driven-dev/le-journal/documentations/knowledge.md

 description: Rules for Shared Types between frontend and backend
 globs: packages/shared-types/**/*.ts
 ---
-- most of the validation is done here with `class-validator`
+- Most of the validation is done here with `class-validator`.
-- this type is used "as-is" in frontend.
+- This type is used "as-is" in frontend.
-- this type is extended in backend's Domain models.
+- This type is extended in backend's Domain models to ensure coherence.

 Example `packages/shared-types/src/project.type.ts`:
 ```typescript